back to top

 Once you've bought your ticket, it stays stored on your device until you're ready to use it.
 Activate ("use") your ticket only once you're on your train.
 You can then go and do other things on your phone and come back to the ticket during your ride if asked to show your ticket later.

 How long are the Metra mobile tickets I purchase good for?

-- Metra One-Way and Round Trip Plus Tickets are good for 90 days from purchase
+- Metra One-Way Tickets are good for 14 days from purchase

 - Metra Weekend Tickets are good for 14 days from purchase

-- Metra Ten-Ride Tickets are good for a year from purchase
+- Metra Ten-Ride Tickets are good for 90 days from purchase

 - Metra Monthly Tickets are good from the first day of the calendar month until noon of the first business day of the following calendar month